fuatakgun/eufy_security/README.md

 Note: Custom Name 1, Custom Name 2, and Custom Name 3 are labels used to represent the first, second, and third custom guards (modes) you've created in the Eufy Security app.
 You can trigger your custom guards using the built-in alarm panel card like so:

 ```
-arm_custom_bypass -> will trigger your first custom guard defined in Eufy security app (ordered by 'created date')
+arm_custom_bypass -> triggers your first custom guard defined in Eufy security app (ordered by 'created date')
 arm_night -> trigger second custom guard
 arm_vacation -> trigger third custom guard
 ```

+For example, you create a "bedtime" mode in Eufy Security app, by default there would be no way to trigger that using the alarm panel card.
+However, using this integration, you can call the `arm_custom_bypass` service from the alarm panel, which will enable your "bedtime" mode.
+You can adjust the display name of this mode using Step 8 above.

-These built-in alarm panel services do not correspond with any default Eufy guards, so they are re-purposed to allow further flexibility to trigger custom security modes.
+These built-in alarm panel services do not correspond with any default Eufy guards, so they are re-purposed to allow further flexibility to trigger custom security modes using this integration.
 See discussion in #145 for more details.

 ![image](https://user-images.githubusercontent.com/11085566/210082270-4de06bbe-0d10-4dde-9fd3-cb12d6758b67.png)